syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-tables.md

 A table style defines a set of table, row, cell and paragraph level formatting that can be applied to a table. `WTableStyle` instance represents table style in a Word document.

-N>  Essential DocIO currently provides support for table styles in DOCX and WordML formats alone.
+N>  Essential<sup style="font-size:70%">&reg;</sup> DocIO currently provides support for table styles in DOCX and WordML formats alone.
 The visual appearance is also preserved in Word to HTML conversion.

 The following code example illustrates how to apply the built-in table styles to the table.